yaegerg/universe-bot/README.md

 > - Integrated with Heroku
 > - Set up a bot that will always be listening - even when Glitch isn't open!

-### Create your own Hubot from scratch with hubot.github.com
+## What's next?
+Create your own Hubot from scratch with hubot.github.com
 The original repository for this project was generated as an npm app using the documentation from GitHub's [open-source version of Hubot](https://hubot.github.com/docs/).
 To gain a fuller understanding of how Hubot works, consider starting from the beginning by following the [Getting Started with Hubot](https://hubot.github.com/docs/) walkthrough.